primno/primno/website/blog/2023-05-19-hide-button-command-bar.md

 | PrimaryControl | - |
 | String parameter | `hideButton` |

-`hideButton` will be the name of our enable rule.
+Here, `hideButton` will be the name of our enable rule.

-We also need others events, like `onTabChange` or `onFieldChange`, depending on your needs.
-You don't need to register these events, they are automatically registered by Primno.

 ## Component code

-We will use the decorator `@MnOnEnableRule` to subscribe to the event "onEnableRule" of the button.
+In the component code, we will use the `@MnOnEnableRule` decorator to subscribe to the event "onEnableRule" of the button.

 ```ts
 import { MnComponent, MnOnTabChange, MnOnEnableRule, CommandBarEventArg } from '@primno/core';